 Money Management Tips for College Students from the Massachusetts Bankers Association

-matter what year they are entering.
+College students have a lot to think about as they start a new academic year, nomatter what year they are entering.
 In the midst of all the frenetic activity it’s easy to

 overlook their financial lives.
 The Massachusetts Bankers Association has a few tips to